DevMello/MeteorMusic/README.md

 ## Requirements
 - [Meteor](https://meteorclient.com/)
-- ffmpeg in the meteor-client/music folder 💀💀 (auto download support in the future)
+- ffmpeg in the meteor-client/music folder for mac and linux 💀💀 (windows automatically installed)
 - yt-dlp. not necessary but if you have some crazy fork then just place it in the meteor-client/music folder (otherwise automatically installed and updated)
 ## Commands
 - .play <url> - Plays a song from a URL.